Bhanuvadlamudi/kaggle/README.md

 ```
 - Setup Kaggle credentials:
   - Go to kaggle account here: `https://www.kaggle.com/<YOUR_ALIAS>/account`
-    - Click on `Create New API Token` under `API` which downloads the file.
+   - Click on `Create New API Token` under `API` downloads the .json file.
     - Move the file from downloads directory
   ```shell
   # Assuming you are in ~/Downloads
   mv kaggle.json ~/.kaggle/kaggle.json